Testing

 Department of Energy, Bonneville Power Administration – Lightning Strike Test 2017

-The Bonneville Power Administration, one of 32 utility companies in the U.S. that services the Pacific Northwest, ran a 30-minute lightning strike simulation test on two utility poles, one coated with Sun FireDefense’s SPF3000 fire-retardant and one without.
-Both poles burned while the voltage was applied.
-The pole treated with SPF3000 burned less vigorously and extinguished itself more quickly than the untreated pole.
-The conclusion: the treatment will not prevent electrically caused utility pole fires, but it may limit the damage done to the structure in some cases.
+The Bonneville Power Administration, one of 32 utility companies in the U.S. that services the Pacific Northwest, ran a lightning strike and fire ignition simulation test on two utility poles, one coated with Sun FireDefense’s SPF3000 clear coat fire resistant paint and one without.
+Both poles burned when the initial voltage was applied.
+The pole treated with SPF3000 burned less vigorously and self-extinguished quickly.
+The conclusion: SPF3000 will not prevent utility pole fires, but it will limit the damage done to the structure in some cases.
 (Test results here)

 American Society for Testing and Materials 2016/2018

-The purpose of this test method was to evaluate the ability of a product to limit the surface spread of flame when evaluated for 30 minutes.
-The formula met the conditions of classification as outlined in ASTME-2768-11.
-For the initial 10-minute test period, the test specimen had a flame spread index less than or equal to 25 and the flame front did not progress more than 10.5 feet beyond the centerline of the burners at any time during the thirty-minute test period.
+The purpose of this national test method is to evaluate the ability of fire resistant products to limit the surface spread of flames when evaluated for 10 – 30 minutes.
+SPF3000 not only met the conditions of classification as outlined in the 10 minute E-84 guidelines, but it also met the conditions of extended performance as outlined in the 30 minute E-2768 guidelines.
+For the initial 10 minute test period (E-84 guidelines), the SPF3000 had a flame spread index less than or equal to 25, and for the 30 minute test period (E-2768 guidelines) the flame front did not progress more than 10.5 feet beyond the centerline of the burners.

 Demonstration of SPF3000 Sprayed on Fire Department Fire Shelter